-The COVID pandemic has exposed just how deeply unequal Tunbridge Wells is.
-The economic and social impacts of the pandemic will be felt for many years to come and the Council needs to consider a range of measures to support residents and businesses affected the most.
-Labour will fight for a fairer Tunbridge Wells, backing business growth and job creation at the same time as addressing poverty, low pay and the high cost of living.
-We will work with and support partners in the voluntary, community and faith sectors to create a stronger and more cohesive Borough.
+Tunbridge Wells is a very unequal place – and the Covid19 pandemic has made it worse.
+The Council needs a plan to rebuild post-COVID.
+It must support the residents and businesses most affected by the pandemic.
+Labour will fight for a fairer Tunbridge Wells, backing business growth and job creation, addressing the roots of poverty, low pay and cost of living crisis.
+We will work with partners in the voluntary, community and faith sectors to create a stronger and more cohesive Borough.

-1. Support local businesses, job creation, the provision of jobs at or above the real local living wage and high quality apprenticeships for our young people.
+- Support local businesses, job creation, the provision of jobs at or above the local living wage and apprenticeships for our young people.

-3. End zero hour contracts and other insecure employment arrangements and encourage the adoption of the real local living wage by the Council and its contractors.
+- End zero hour contracts and other forms of insecure employment, and encourage the adoption of the real local living wage by the Council and its contractors.

-6. Support actions to deliver real benefits to the nearly one third of children and their families growing up in poverty in some parts of the Borough.
+- Focus help and support on the children and families growing up in poverty in the Borough.

-8. Restore 100% Council Tax Support to our lowest income residents, starting by urgently reducing the minimum contribution from 20% to 15%.
+- Work towards restoring 100% Council Tax Support to our lowest income residents, starting by reducing the minimum contribution from 20% to 15% in 2023/24.